Zachary24/RipPy/README.md

 # Pre-Installation
+* Git Clone OR Download RipPy.
-* Rename Folder to RipPy
+* Rename Folder to RipPy if needed.
 * Place the RipPy folder in your user directory (OPTIONAL)

 # Installation